Search results

 One shoot feeds the entire machine.
 Every department receives assets from every shoot.

-Content brief — AM coordinates with all departments: what does SEO need, what specs does Ads need, what formats does Social need, what does Email need for headers.
+Content brief — AM coordinates with all departments for what each needs: SEO visual support, Ads creative specs, Social formats, Email headers.

-Shot list — document every required shot: hero brand shots, product/service, team/culture, B-roll, UGC-style clips, direct-response video hooks for ads.
+Shot list — hero brand shots, product/service, team/culture, B-roll, UGC-style clips, direct-response video hooks for ads.

-Client approval — share shot list for client sign-off.
-48-hour turnaround.
+Client approval — share shot list for sign-off.
+48-hr turnaround.
 Minimum 5 business days before shoot.

-Style alignment — review client brand guide with production team before shoot day.
+Style alignment — review brand guide with production team before shoot day.

 Post-approval distribution